This blog was last updated on June 4th, 2026.

-What if I told you that you could build a sophisticated options trading algorithm in just minutes using nothing but AI prompts?
-Today, I'm going to show you how to set up Alpaca’s MCP server with Cursor AI, then use that connection to create a bull call spread algorithm that automatically finds option contracts, calculates strikes based on strategy structure, and executes multi-leg trades.
+What if you could build a sophisticated options trading algorithm using nothing but AI prompts?
+This guide shows you how to set up Alpaca's MCP Server (V2) with Cursor AI, then use that connection to create a bull call spread algorithm that automatically finds option contracts, calculates strikes based on strategy structure, and executes multi-leg trades.

 You can also find the video tutorial on YouTube.

-To use Alpaca’s MCP Server on Cursor, make sure you have the following tools ready:
+To use Alpaca's MCP Server on Cursor, make sure you have the following ready:

-If you’ve already connected Alpaca’s MCP server to Cursor, you can jump ahead to the prompt section below.
+If you have already connected Alpaca's MCP Server to Cursor, you can jump ahead to the prompt section below.

 How Alpaca’s MCP Server Helps Algo Traders with AI

-Alpaca's MCP server acts as a bridge between AI assistants like Cursor, Claude, and ChatGPT, and Alpaca's Trading API.
-Instead of you going through various API documents and SDKs, writing hundreds or thousands of lines of code, you can simply import three functions from the MCP server to build a trading strategy.
+Alpaca's MCP Server acts as a bridge between AI assistants like Cursor, Claude, and VS Code, and Alpaca's Trading API.
+Instead of reading through API documentation and writing hundreds of lines of code, you can connect the MCP Server to your AI assistant and describe what you want in natural language.
+The assistant discovers the available trading tools exposed by the server and calls them on your behalf.

 Example Vibe Coding Prompt to Build a Bull Call Spread Trading Algorithm

-To get production-ready code, structuring your prompt correctly is key.
-Let me break down the essential components:
+To generate a functional prototype structuring your prompt correctly is key.
+Here is a breakdown of the essential components:

 Code Generation Preferences